García hits 2-run homer in 10th, Nationals beat Rays 4-2

 TRAINER’S ROOM

-Nationals: RF Adam Eaton was replaced defensively in the fourth inning by Josh Harrison.
-There was no immediate announcement on why the change was made.
+Nationals: RF Adam Eaton was replaced defensively in the fourth inning by Josh Harrison after earlier bruising a finger on a bunt attempt.

 Rays: C Mike Zunino (left oblique strain) could return early next week. … INF Yandy Díaz (right hamstring strain) is playing catch but still very limited in running drills.